Vince Cable: Coalition government minister (2010–2015)

 In January 2013, Cable rejected calls by Labour for the government to intervene in the high street crisis following the collapse of music retailer, HMV, he said: "it is not the job of Government to sort out the problems of competition on the high street.
 Consumers make their choices and there are consequences."
 In December 2013, Cable supported the continuation of zero hours contracts after a government review, saying "they have a place in today’s labour market", although admitting there had "been evidence of abuse."
 His statements were met with negative responses from British trade unions.
+He introduced legislation to outlaw abusive zero-hours contracts such as those where employers had imposed exclusivity conditions.

 In 2014, during the Israel-Gaza conflict, Cable received criticism for his involvement in the signing off of arms deals to Israel, primarily concerning component parts used in the assembly of Hermes drones.
 Shortly afterwards, he announced that arms exports to Israel would be suspended unless the recently declared ceasefire was upheld, a response which was condemned by Baroness Warsi, and by the CAAT who called it "very weak".

 In February 2015, Cable was reportedly a speaker at an event hosted by various arms companies at a London hotel.

 In 2015, Cable refused to issue export licences for the sale of Paveway IV laser-guided bomb to the Royal Saudi Air Force over concern about how they might be used in the Saudi Arabian-led intervention in Yemen.
 Cable came under pressure from then-Prime Minister David Cameron, Defence Secretary Michael Fallon and Foreign Secretary Philip Hammond for the immediate resumption of exports.
 Cable stated he was then given specific assurances by the Ministry of Defence that the UK would be given oversight of potential bombing targets to minimise the risk of civilian casualties, including involvement in decisions, to a similar level given to the United States.
 On this understanding, Cable agreed to issue export licences for a £200,000,000 order for the weapons.
 In 2016, it became apparent the Ministry of Defence did not have this level of oversight, to which Cable responded "That is categorically contrary to what I was told was going to happen."
 The sale is being investigated by the Committees on Arms Export Controls.
+As part of his responsibilities for export licensing Cable introduced a ban on the export of three pharmaceutical drugs used in the USA to execute prisoners on death row.

+Cable also introduced a wide range of other legislation: to introduce shared parental leave (Shared Parental Leave, Working Families); a register of beneficial ownership (House of Commons Library Registers of Beneficial Ownership); a strengthening of copyright protection (the Intellectual Property Act 2014); the protection of supermarket suppliers (Grocery Code Adjudicators Act 2013); and the protection of pubs from pubcos.